Brotherhood of Death/Review

 Lately the 1970's Blaxploitation genre has become an interesting topic again thanks to films such as "Black Panther" and "Get Out", in which black actors and actresses are starring in lead roles.
 To be honest, I'm not sure whether this current trend will end up in the same as in the 70's or not because, in the past, Blaxploitation was something unique since it was the first time that black people were not portrayed as maids, slaves, or supporting characters.

 Filmmaker Spike Lee recently announced his new film which brings to mind those films from the 70s.
-The movie is called "BlacKkKlansman" and it's a true story about a black cop who infiltrated the Ku Klux Klan.
+The movie is called "BlacKkKlansman" (we should mention theres an older exploitation film called The Black Klansman you should see) and it's a true story about a black cop who infiltrated the Ku Klux Klan.
 This news inspired one of my Facebook friends to post a trailer for a film called Brotherhood of Death.
 For whatever reason, I decided to read the film synopsis on iMDb before watching it.
 And this is what they say on the site...

 "A group of black Vietnam vets go up against the Ku Klux Klan."

 That sounds awesome, doesn't it?
 So the next thing I did was watch the trailer.
 It has the classic exploitation tropes we all love: a badass sounding narrator, funky music, action-packed sequences, an evil monologue from the film's antagonist, and, of course, a repeating of the film's title...they do it FIVE times in a three-minute trailer!
 (It's almost like a parody, a la the comical "Don't" trailer in Grindhouse).
 Anyway, it immediately got my attention and, luckily, the film is available on YouTube at the moment, so I decided to check out what's it all about.